Deep Transfer Learning: Model Framework and Error Analysis: Preliminaries

 where $\X \Perp Y \mid \hstar(\X)$ indicates that the information of $\X$ to predict $Y$ is \textbf{sufficiently} encoded in $\hstar(\X)$, and $S \Perp \hstar(\X)$ signifies the need for the representation to be \textbf{invariant} across all domains in the upstream dataset.
-Under \eqref{suff}, we use the following regression model for identifying and estimating $\hstar(\X)$:
+Under \eqref{suff}, and employing the shorthand notation $\X_{S}, Y_{S}$ to represent the triplet $(\X, Y, S)$, we use the following regression model for identifying and estimating $\hstar(\X)$:

 where the sparse vector $\F^{*}_{S} \in \mR^{1 \times r}$ represents the transformation applied to the representation $\hstar(\X_S)$ for domain $S$, $\varepsilon_{1}$ is a bounded noise with mean zero.
 The sparsity of $\F^{*}_{S}$ is used to identify the feature subset $\hstar_S(\X_{S})(\subset\hstar(\X_S))$ that capture the relationship between $\X_S$ and $Y_S$.
 The sparsity sets our framework apart from existing transfer learning methods by allowing features to vary or be shared across domains, rather than exclusively being shared.
 With the sparsity of $\F_S$, model (\ref{eq:sourcedata}) also provides a more parsimonious and interpretable representation for each domain.
 Domains with different feature sets enable us to better explore their interdomain differences.
 For the downstream data, we focus on single-target domain transfer learning.
-Let the data set $\mathcal{T}=\{ (\X_{T, i}, Y_{T, i})\}_{i=1}^{m}$ consist of $m$ samples of the random variable pair $(X{T}, Y_{T})$, which are i.i.d. from an unknown distribution $\Pr_{0}$, which is also supported over $\cX \times \cY$.
+Let the data set $\mathcal{T}=\{ (\X_{T, i}, Y_{T, i})\}_{i=1}^{m}$ consist of $m$ samples of the random variable pair $(X_{T}, Y_{T})$, which are i.i.d. from an unknown distribution $\Pr_{0}$, which is also supported over $\cX \times \cY$.
 We assume the supervised downstream task data following the regression model:

 or the binary classification model

 where $\varepsilon_{2}$ is bounded noise with zero mean, $\F_{T}^{*}$ is the sparse transformation vector for target domain and $\Qstar: \mR^{d} \to \mR$ is an additional function to be learned which indicates that downstream tasks may not share sufficient similarity to predict $\YT$ solely based on the representation $\hstar({\XT})$.
 Thus, $\Qstar \neq 0 $ serves the purpose of extracting additional information different from $\hstar(\XT)$ which is implemented by forcing